robodatalab/authorship/README.dev.md

    finetuned to perform very specific tasks.
 Running locally stays the goal, but not everyone has that compute: for now the models are served from a private backend we host ourselves — open-weight models on our own hardware, served with cortexgrid — which later moves behind a web server.
-Gemini is to be retired.
+Gemini is out of the extension; the style model is the last deployment still on it.
 4. Expose the plugin immediately for myself — install it and keep updating it in VS Code on my laptop.